The 6th Avenue on-ramp will NOT close on March 18. A new closure date will be announced.

 Traffic delays are minimal most of the time.
-Both directions of traffic are in the eastbound lanes, separated by concrete barrier.

 Lane closures and detours are necessary and will cause backups at times during the project.
 Expect delays, 24-hour lane closures, and ramp closures as the project continues.
 Closure schedules will be announced well in advance.